 - 1. Turn off gas supply. - 2.
 Turn off water heater main switch. - 3.
 Drain water out of the system and water heater by removing the filter cover and drain plug (Fig. 31) - 4.
-If freezing conditions could occur, then winterize according to "Winterizing Water Heater".
+If freezing conditions could occur, then the water heater must be winterized appropriately per the instructions on page 140.